baldehalfa/devops_training/DevOps-mindset.md

 2. Analyze to understand __current condition__
 3. Establish __target condition__
 4. Plan > Do > Check > Act [PDCA] toward target

+## A3 Problem Solving Framework

+A3 refers to European paper size equivalent to 11 inches by 17 inches used to outline templates.
+A3 Problem solving = __structured steps__

+A3 Problem solving steps:

+Step #1- __Set the background__: include statement of how problem directly __impact__ business outcomes

+Step #2- __Understand current condition and set problem statement__: aligned with the improvement kata language.
+Current __reality__ = where things stand today

+Step #3- __Develop the goal__: target state you are trying to __achieve__, explain how you will measure __outcome__

+Step #4- __Performance analysis__: it is also called root cause analysis. identify root cause, there may be multiple factors

+the first four steps are the planning phase and it is advised to spend more time in the planning phase as great planning leads ti successful outcomes

+Step #5- __Brainstorm__: how do you intend to reach the target condition?? come up with hypothesis on how countermeasure can help reach goal.
+__countermeasure__: decision criteria -> effort vs impact

+Step #6- __Create implementation plan__: this enables you to check __result__. __confirms__ impact on current condition

+Step #7- __Update__: update "standard work" based on the outcome of the steps taken.

+### A3 problem solving framework can be used to create a culture of continuous improvement and learning